 There are several recipes for glass cleaner that can be homemade, but this one will clean outdoors, indoors, grime, grease, grit and more.
 It makes a gallon of window cleaner, so have some extra bottles handy to store (and label) it.
 One of the downsides of homemade window cleaner is that without the signature blue color, it can be easier to be mistaken for water or juice, so keep your window cleaner safely stored and clearly marked to avoid confusion.

-To make, mix 1/2 cup of sudsy ammonia, 1... tsp. of your favorite dish soap, 1 pint of rubbing alcohol, and enough additional water to make a gallon of cleaner.Continue to 5 of 7 below.
+To make your own, mix 1/2 cup of sudsy... ammonia, one tsp. of your favorite dish soap, one pint of rubbing alcohol, and enough additional water to make a gallon of cleaner.Continue to 5 of 7 below.

 05 of 07